-- Organize textbook notes
+Organize textbook notes

-- Guide study groups
+Guide study groups

-- Guide questions to the professors for clarification on content
+Guide questions to the professors for clarification on content

-- Prepare for exams more efficiently
+Prepare for exams more efficiently

-- Manipulate information to retain and understand content more thoroughly.
+Manipulate information to retain and understand content more thoroughly.

 Although simple repetition does help us learn, psychological research has found that we acquire information most effectively when we actively think about or elaborate on its meaning and relate the material to something else.
 (This means the use of flashcards are minimally effective tools for studying.)

-Study resources here in Study Elements do just that, they will guide you to manipulate and apply the subject concepts through your world knowledge, materials you’ve read/studied or your life experiences.
+Study resources here, in Study Elements, do just that, they will guide you to manipulate and apply the subject concepts through your world knowledge, materials you’ve read/studied or your life experiences.
 The purpose is to help you build a deeper level of critical knowledge of the content.